CashMoneyKwam/Stickman/README.md

 DESCRIPTION:

 This is a fan project made for RDCWorld1, inspired by their video "How Game Developers feel when a Simple Game Blows Up", which features a Stickman game that made an additional apperance in
 "How Video Game Developers really feel about Twitch Streamers".
+I left a personal message to RDC at the bottom of my description.
+If RDC sees this, please read the message when you get the chance.

 Demonstration Video (Tutorial for MEland): https://www.youtube.com/watch?v=zo6co-lIrhY